Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 Dumji is celebrated mainly by the village community in the monastery of Tengboche, Namche Bazaar, Phakding, Pangbuche, Thame, and Khumjung villages of the Everest region.

-Where the locals and the monks perform the ritual performances, aesthetic dancing, reciting mantras, etc. to remember Guru Rinpoche and his teaching of Buddhism, which falls mainly during the month of May or June according to the Georgian calendar.
+Where the locals and the monks perform ritual performances, aesthetic dancing, reciting mantras, etc. to remember Guru Rinpoche and his teaching of Buddhism, which falls mainly during the month of May or June according to the Georgian calendar.

-Yartung mainly refers to entertaining festivals after long hectic months of labor at the farmland.
+Yartung mainly refers to entertaining festivals after long hectic months of labor on the farmland.
 Yartung mainly is celebrated in the Manang and Mustang region of Nepal in the month between July to September.

 People also gather around to sing and dance and share their long experience of labor and visit monasteries for a better life and the good fruits of their long labor.